Chinese Singles Day: the biggest retail opportunity on the planet

-For western brands, the day presents a valuable opportunity to drive sales and significant revenue.
-In 2020, the case for getting involved in the big day is even stronger.
-Here's why.
+Taking place on the 11th November, Singles Day is a valuable opportunity to drive major sales and revenue for Chinese brands and western retailers.
+In 2021, the case for getting involved in the big day is even stronger.

 What is Singles Day?

 First promoted in 2009 by Chinese online retail market Alibaba, Singles Day encourages single people to celebrate their freedom by buying something for themselves.
 The date 11th November was chosen due to its single numbers (11/11... get it?).

 But Singles Day appeals to a much broader spectrum of consumers than shopaholic singletons.
 The entire Chinese nation now celebrates it as an excuse to treat themselves, with many shoppers eagerly waiting until the day to make big purchases in the hope of deep discounts.

 It’s massive — and it’s only getting bigger

 Last year, Singles Day was extended from a 24-hour shopping event to a full 11 days, with Alibaba racking up $74.1bn in sales as a result (almost double the figure from 2019).
 That's more than 2.5 times Black Friday and Cyber Monday sales combined.

 For up and coming brands, Singles Day can even account for 25% of their entire annual sales.

 Given the massive sales-generating potential of the event, it’s no wonder more and more retailers are getting in on the action, including luxury names that typically shun seasonal promotions.
 Premium brands such as Prada, Cartier and Balenciaga now all feature Double 11 in their marketing and ecommerce calendars.